 “If we take the widest and wisest view of a Cause, there is no such thing as a Lost Cause, because there is no such thing as a Gained Cause.
 We fight for lost causes because we know that our defeat and dismay may be the preface to our successors’ victory, though that victory itself will be temporary; we fight rather to keep something alive than in the expectation that it will triumph.”

-This is an exercise in how to keep up the good fight past the point of exhaustion, when it’s all but finished: be that against polio when the Taliban says to stop, or Solzhenitsyn semi-satisfied in the first circle, or when gross worms that spend a year growing through you until they come out of your feet but they’ll be wiped out when everyone gets water eventually so why keep it up, or whatever Nazis Harrison Ford neglected to deal with in total.
+This is an exercise in how to keep up the good fight past the point of exhaustion, when it’s all but finished: be that against polio when the Taliban says to stop, or Solzhenitsyn semi-satisfied in the first circle, or when whatever Nazis Harrison Ford neglected to deal with in total rise from the grave, phantoms of an idea that cannot be put to rest.

 Five years later, I’m writing this from another country home to deserts & drones, working toward eradication of a different disease, fighting tooth and nail against short-term gain in favor of our better angels.
 My house looks a lot like that compound.
 No vaccines, here, but the same beats and barriers: gumshoeing, diligence, consistency, nervous and prophetic faith.